CarInsurance.com Insights

 What happens if only one parent adds the child to their car insurance policy in shared custody?

 If only one parent adds the child to their car insurance policy in shared custody, the child may not be fully covered when driving the other parent’s vehicle.
-Insurance companies typically require the child to be listed as a driver on the policy of the parent with whom they primarily reside.
-If the child spends significant time with the other parent and drives their vehicle, the second parent may need to add the child to their own policy as well to ensure full coverage.
+Insurance companies typically require the child to be listed as a driver on the parent’s policy with whom they primarily reside.
+If the child spends significant time with the other parent and drives their vehicle, the second parent may need to add the child to their policy to ensure adequate coverage.

 In the case of an accident, if the child is not listed as a driver on both policies, there may be issues with claims, as the insurance company could deny coverage if the child is considered an uninsured driver on the second policy.